Missions and Goals

 The mission of the College of Agriculture, Human and Natural Sciences is to carry out the Land Grant mandates of the University in teaching, research and service.

 The major goal of the College is to satisfy the educational needs and aspirations of both traditional and non-traditional students enrolled in its academic programs.

-Teaching is accomplished in four academic departments:
+Teaching is accomplished in two academic departments:

 Research and service are accomplished through collaboration with the Institute of Agricultural and Environmental Sciences and the Cooperative Extension Program, respectively.